📊 The Gap Between Opportunity and Access

 Baidu's AiCaiGou B2B platform — essentially a marketplace and lead generation engine for industrial and enterprise suppliers — has added a serious product layer.
 An AI-powered Industry Agent now handles technical pre-sales questions automatically.
 ShangJiTong provides guaranteed minimum lead volumes.
 A joint membership with Baidu Maps captures buyers who are searching for suppliers geographically before they ever visit your website.

 For B2B brands — industrial equipment manufacturers, component suppliers, specialty materials producers — this is a meaningful expansion of addressable demand.
-But here is the catch: AiCaiGou requires Chinese business credentials.
-Without a local entity or a trusted account holder, you cannot list.

 3️⃣ 3.
 E-Commerce as a Demand Channel